oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 Lua is a powerful, fast, lightweight, embeddable scripting language.
 Lua combines simple procedural syntax with powerful data description constructs based on associative arrays and extensible semantics.
 Lua is dynamically typed, runs by interpreting bytecode for a register-based virtual machine, and has automatic memory management with incremental garbage collection, making it ideal for configuration, scripting, and rapid prototyping.

-**URL**
+**More Information**

 https://www.lua.org/

 **Available Versions**::

     5.4.3-GCCcore-10.3.0
+    5.3.5-GCCcore-9.3.0
+    5.4.2-GCCcore-10.2.0
     5.1.5-GCCcore-8.3.0
-    5.4.2-GCCcore-10.2.0
-    5.3.5-GCCcore-9.3.0

 M4